connervieira/HealthBox/docs/USAGE.md

 ### Remove Services

 Removing a service will remove all datapoints submitted by the service.
 Keep in mind that you can revoke a service's access to HealthBox without deleting it completely.
 If you really do want to delete a service, you can do so by entering its ID in the "Remove Service" field, then clicking "Remove".
-You can click an ID under the "View Service" section to autofill this field.
+You can click an ID under the "View Service" section to auto-fill this field.

 ### Manage Permissions